Updated: Jan 22, 2022

 Let’s face it, free water is, well free.
 Bottled water is expensive and comes with a high cost.
 Is that convenience worth the cost?
 Here are some bottled water and plastic bottle facts the bottled water distributors do not want to talk about.

-For a more in-depth report on the quality of bottled water, please read The Best Drinking Water Types in US Review
+For a more in-depth report on the quality of bottled water, please read:

 “Well, it is true that some plastics do end up in recycling centers and can be made into sweet new objects like a park bench or playground equipment.
 The reality is that the majority of plastics go un-recycled.
 In the United States, the EPA estimates that only 12 percent of plastic waste gets recycled.
 The plastic materials that don’t end up recycled typically get sent to landfills where they may take as many as 1,000 years to decompose.”